Can Psychological Problems Cause ED And Libido Problems?

 Jealousy is when you compare what you have to what you wish you had, and this produces emotional discomfort.

-You may compare your house to the amazing house of your neighbor, and feel jealousy.
-Or you may compare your career to that of your boss, thinking that you’ve been unlucky and feel sorry for yourself.
+You may compare your house to the amazing house of your neighbor, and feel jealous.
+Or you may compare your career to that of your boss, and feel sorry for yourself.

 You can also be jealous of your partner, thinking that your partner is being unfaithful because he or she spends time with certain people.